-Unit 4 Lesson 16 Project Rubric
+Unit 4 App Project Rubric

 Key Concept Extensive Evidence Convincing Evidence Limited Evidence No Evidence Designing to Criteria The app requirements are clearly defined in relation to user needs, and functionality and features that address those requirements are described and justified.
 The app requirements are defined and functionality and features that address those requirements are listed.
 Some app requirements are defined, but may not be linked to aspects of the app design.
 The requirements of the app are not defined.
-Evaluation and Feedback Market research includes specific relevant apps and their citations, with evaluation of how they meet user needs, identifying specific features that made them more or less successful.
-Market research includes specific relevant apps and their citations, as well as an evaluation of how well the meet user needs.
+Evaluation and Feedback Market research includes specific relevant apps and their citations, with evaluation of how they meet user needs, dentifying specific features that made them more or less successful.
 Market research includes at least one app that is relevant to the defined problem.
 There is no market research.
 Prototyping and Testing Paper prototype includes multiple screens and elements, with a clear and distinct purpose for each screen and elements that relate to that purpose.
 Paper prototype includes multiple screens and elements relevant to the user's task and stated features of the app.
 Paper prototype includes at least one screen with multiple elements that are relevant to the user's task and stated features of the app.
 There is no paper prototype, or it includes screens with elements that are not related to the stated features of the app.
 Software Development: Communication and Documentation The demo clearly shows how a user would use core functions of the app and highlights features that address the stated user needs.
 The demo covers basic functionality and clearly shows how the app should work.
 The demo describes the app with enough information to understand its general purpose, and shows at least one screen.
 There is no demo or it does not give sufficient information to understand what the app is.
 Software Development: Refining Computational Artifacts Presentation describes the results of user feedback from both paper and digital prototypes.
-Feedback is addressed with multiple proposed improvements clearly related to on the results of the user testing.
+Feedback is addressed with multiple proposed improvements clearly related to the results of the user testing.
 Presentation describes results of user feedback from both paper and digital prototypes.
 Feedback is addressed with appropriate changes to the app.
-Presentation describes the results of user feedback at least one stage of app development.
 No feedback is described.
 Software Development: Using Events The digital prototype makes extensive use of user input and consistently responds to user input in ways that make sense.
 The digital prototype responds to some user input in a way that makes sense for the functioning of the app.
 The digital prototype responds to input, but it may have significant bugs that prevent it from working properly.
 The digital prototype does not respond to user input.